 Is a day trip to Meissen worth it?
 Most definitely.

 With its picturesque streets, colorful buildings, and gothic castle overlooking the Elbe river, Meissen is one of the most charming towns in Saxony, Germany.
-There is plenty to do here to fill up a half-day or full-day trip from Dresden.
+There are plenty of things to do in Meissen to fill up a half-day or full-day trip from Dresden.

 Not only is Meissen home to the oldest porcelain factory in all of Europe, but it’s also home to the oldest castle in Germany.
 There is so much history in such a small place!